microsoft/FluidFramework/docs/content/docs/get-started/react-tutorial.md

     : Manages creating and getting Fluid [containers](https://fluidframework.com/docs/concepts/containers-runtime/).

     data-objects
-    : Contains the KeyValuePair [DataObject](https://fluidframework.com/docs/glossary/#dataobject) that synchronizes data across clients. _This object will hold the most recent timestamp update made by any client._
+    : Contains the KeyValue [DataObject](https://fluidframework.com/docs/glossary/#dataobject) that synchronizes data across clients. _This object will hold the most recent timestamp update made by any client._

     get-container
     : Defines the service connection to a local Fluid server that runs on localhost.